nschorgh/Planetary-Code-Collection/Mars/Test/README_tests.txt

 ./a.out

-reads inputs from mapgrid.dat and outputs mapgrid2.dat
+reads inputs from 'mapgrid.dat' and outputs 'mapgrid2.dat', which contains the depths of the equilibrium ice table.

+make mars_mapt2

+./a.out

+reads 'mapgrid2.dat' and outputs 'mapgrid3.dat', which should be idential to 'mapgrid2.dat', as well as 'means'.